arneee12345/NLP-Chatbots/FinalProject_DetectiveGame/README.md

 * **Python:** Core logic and game loop management.
 * **spaCy:** Natural Language Processing (Tokenization, Lemmatization, Cosine Similarity) for dialogue matching.
 * **Rich:** Library for terminal formatting, colors, and panels to create an immersive UI.

-TODOS:
-"Willingness to talk" score for suspects - drops if insulted or repeatedly asked the same question or accused falsely dynamic storylines (with ChatGPT or Gemini API) - different generated story each time (suspects, lvls, genres) generate random but matching answers instead of predefined answers accusing only later in game only specific number of questions/turns and scoring system (leaderboard whatever) test with someone who doesnt know "how" to ask get data and stories out of coding flow (structure better) especially for more storyline and dialogue after accusing instead of just exiting gmae